Counterfactual Mean-variance Optimization: Estimation and Inference

-Corollary \ref{cor:rates-opt-sol-MV} gives our first main result in this section: it shows that the proposed estimator is consistent at rates that are second-order in nuisance estimation errors under mild conditions.
-This enables us to attain fast $\sqrt{n}$ rates even when we estimate all the nuisance regression functions at much slower rates; for example, it suffices that all the nuisance functions converge to their true values at a faster-than-$n^{1/4}$ rate in $L_2(\Pb)$ norm.
-This allows us to utilize a wide class of non- or semi-parametric regression tools, depending on structural constraints \citep[][Section 4]{kennedy2016semiparametric}.
+Theorem \ref{cor:rates-opt-sol-MV} shows that the proposed estimator can attain fast $\sqrt{n}$ rates even when we estimate all the nuisance regression functions at much slower rates; for example, it suffices that all the nuisance functions converge to their true values at a faster-than-$n^{1/4}$ rate in $L_2(\Pb)$ norm.
+This enables the use of a broad class of nonparametric regression techniques, depending on structural assumptions such as sparsity or smoothness \citep[][Section 4]{kennedy2016semiparametric}.

-As another important consequence of Theorem \ref{thm:general-nlp-asymptotics} and Lemma \ref{lem:double-robust}, the next corollary gives sufficient conditions to yield $\sqrt{n}$-consistency and asymptotic normality for $\widehat{w}$.

-\begin{corollary}[Asymptotic distribution for $\widehat{w}$] Assume that $\Sigma^a$ is positive definite and Assumptions \ref{assumption:B1}-\ref{assumption:B4} hold.
-Further assume that the LICQ and SC conditions hold at $w^*$.
-Then $\sqrt{n}(\widehat{w} - w^*)$ converges in distribution to a zero-mean normal random variable. \end{corollary}

-An exact closed-form for the variance of the asymptotic normal distribution can be found based on Theorem \ref{thm:general-nlp-asymptotics} and Lemma \ref{lem:double-robust}.
-Corollary \ref{cor:asymptotics-opt-sol-MV} gives our second main result, and means that asymptotically valid confidence intervals and hypothesis tests can be constructed via the bootstrap.
-Unlike in the case of $\widehat{m}^a$, $\widehat{\Sigma}^a$, it is not necessarily clear whether we can conclude that $\widehat{w}$ is statistically efficient, due to the inherent complexity of the optimal solution mapping in the presence of constraints.
-We conjecture that one may show that $\widehat{w}$ attains the semiparametric efficiency bound possibly under slightly stronger regularity assumptions, but we leave this for future work.
+Since inference for optimal solution estimators is commonly performed using bootstrap methods, the case in which $\sqrt{n}(\widehat{w} - w^*)$ converges in distribution to a multivariate normal random vector is of particular importance.
+In the absence of this guarantee, the bootstrap procedure may yield inconsistent inference for the solution estimators \citep{fang2019inference}.
+Establishing the asymptotic distribution of $\widehat{w}$ requires stronger assumptions than those needed to ensure consistency.